1. Who are we?

 1.1.
 The controller

-The following information is communicated to you so that you know the commitments regarding the protection of personal data made by Plant Ecology and Evolution, an academic journal co-owned by Agentschap Plantentuin Meise and by the Royal Botanical Society of Belgium (both organisations based in Belgium and governed by the Belgian law).
-Agentschap Plantentuin Meise acts as the controller for the processing of personal data referred to in this document.
+The following information is shared with you so that you are aware of the commitments regarding the protection of personal data made by Plant Ecology and Evolution, an academic journal co-owned by Agentschap Plantentuin Meise and the Royal Botanical Society of Belgium (both organisations based in Belgium and governed by the Belgian law).
+Agentschap Plantentuin Meise acts as the controller for the processing of personal data referred to in this statement.

-In the context of processing of personal data, Agentschap Plantentuin Meise collects and processes the following data:
+In the context of processing personal data, Agentschap Plantentuin Meise collects and processes the following data: